hdrummon/HugoHdrummon/content/post/Reflection2.md

 - Improve time management techniques.
 - Improve team management and communication.
 - Improve and make changes to website (background / presentatio)
+- Learn more about Git and Hugo to better edit my site.